-The use of a domain name in an FQDN must be authorized.
+- The use of a domain name in an FQDN must be authorized.
 The TSP only accepts the automated SwissSign-check procedure as proof of domain ownership.
 In this automated procedure, the applicant must prove control of the domain according to the methods for domain validation permitted in chapter 3.2.2.4 of the CA Browser Forum Baseline Requirements (BR).
-To check access to the domains, the random value generated by the TSP must be stored at one of the following three locations on the domain owner's website.
 Internal domain names that cannot be accessed through public DNS are not accepted by the TSP, in particular domain names containing a gTLD which is not yet resolvable.
-The system checks for 30 days whether the random value was stored at one of the three places mentioned below.
-Only after a successful check is control of the domain ownership completed.
+The TSP generates random value valid for 30 days.
+Only after a successful check of the random value is the control of the domain ownership completed.
+The following three methods for proving domain ownership are in use: - o BRG 3.2.2.4.4 Constructed Email to Domain Contact (webshop only) - BRG 3.2.2.4.7 DNS Change (Managed PKI and webshop) - o BRG 3.2.2.4.19 Agreed-Upon Change to Website ACME (Managed PKI only)

-- o BRG 3.2.2.4.4 Constructed Email to Domain Contact - o BRG 3.2.2.4.7 DNS Change - BRG 3.2.2.4.18 Agreed-Upon Change to Website v2 - (LCP Webshop) If the /Email= field is used, the e-mail address is verified during the registration process, the Subscriber must prove that he has access to the mailbox and that he can use it to receive mail.
+Please note: For the issuance of wildcard certificates only BRG 3.2.2.4.4 Constructed Email to Domain Contact and BRG 3.2.2.4.7 DNS Change are applied as validation methods.
+BRG 3.2.2.4.19 Agreed-Upon Change to Website - ACME is not allowed for validating wildcard domain names.